 If you have a special needs child, and he or she is turning 18, then you need to take proactive steps to remain your child’s guardian in the State of Florida.
 Normally, a member of the family will make a request to the court.
 That request, or petition, is asking the court to determine whether the special needs child who is turning 18 is, or is not, able to handle his own affairs.
 If the court determines that a person with special needs cannot handle his own affairs, then a guardian needs to be appointed.
 As the parent of the special needs child, you will want to be that guardian.

-In this blog we will cover the details surrounding the process to remain the guardian of your special needs child.
-Of course, because you will need to engage in a process before the court, the best thing you can do to ensure a smooth process is hire an experienced attorney.
+In this blog, we will cover the details surrounding the process to remain the guardian of your special needs child.
+Of course, because you will need to engage in a process before the court, the best thing you can do to ensure a smooth process is hiring an experienced attorney.

 Our attorneys at Doane & Doane are highly experienced guardianship attorneys.
 In fact, a partner at our firm literally “wrote the book” on guardianships in the State of Florida.
 Accordingly, we would be happy to discuss your guardianship case further with you.
 Call us for a free consultation today at 561-656-0200.